mmbaguette/mmbaguette/README.md

 - I code in Python 🐍, then I break programs and APIs. ☠️
 - I'm fairly familiar with networking and security concepts. 💻
-- Learning C and Go to make computer software!
+- Learning C to understand low-level software concepts!
 - I'm learning to reverse engineer programs, and learning Assembly language, in order to make them do things they're not supposed to do!

 **Old:**